 20 This or That Questions for Couples

-Couples usually share many things; however, they may have contradictory opinions on certain topics.
+Couples usually share many things but may have contradictory opinions on certain topics.
 We invite you to have a fun time answering the following this or that questions with your special one.

 - Movies at the theater or movies at home?